 In Thailand, feed ingredients exhibit extreme price variations.
-During the period 2006 to 2014, the average deviation4 for prices of fish meal, soybean meal and broken rice were Baht 1.6 per kg (USD 49.4 per tonne), Baht 2.6 per kg (USD 80.3 per tonne) and Baht 1.9 per kg (USD 58.7 per tonne), respectively, mostly showing disparate prices and fluctuations.
+During the period 2006 to 2014, the average deviation for prices of fish meal, soybean meal and broken rice were Baht 1.6 per kg (USD 49.4 per tonne), Baht 2.6 per kg (USD 80.3 per tonne) and Baht 1.9 per kg (USD 58.7 per tonne), respectively, mostly showing disparate prices and fluctuations.
 Such price fluctuation plays an important role in cost planning, procurement, inventory and pricing.

-4Average deviation returns the average of the absolute deviations of data points from their mean.
+Average deviation returns the average of the absolute deviations of data points from their mean.
 It is a measure of the variability in a data set.
 The time frame for the data concerning average deviation of prices is between 2006 and September 2014.

-Figure 2.5 Fluctuations in Feed Ingredient Price in Thailand, 2005 to 2014
+Figure 2.5 Fluctuations in Feed Ingredient Price in Thailand, 2005 to 2015YTD

-Source: Thai Feed Mill Association Note: Price is at factory gate as per Thai Feed Mill Association.
+Source: Thai Feed Mill Association

+Note: Price of all commodities in 2015 is as of April, 2015.
+Note: Price is at factory gate as per Thai Feed Mill Association,